Skip to content

 Important

-If you are reading this guide for the first time we recommend to proceed to the next section and after learning the basics return here.
-This section comes to play when you are planning to create a real big set of tests for your application.
+If you are reading this guide for the first time, we recommend proceeding to the next section and returning here after learning the basics.
+This section is most relevant when you plan to create a large set of tests for your application.

-You can interact with SpiraTest using the Spira Dashboard that is available from the View > Spira Dashboard menu.
-This provides a convenient way of working with SpiraTest, allowing you to quickly create, save and open test cases from SpiraTest.
+You can interact with SpiraTest using the Spira Dashboard, available from the View > Spira Dashboard menu.
+This provides a convenient way of working with SpiraTest, allowing you to quickly create, save, and open test cases from SpiraTest.

 Frameworks

-If you are just starting your test automation project and have Rapise 8.0+ we highly recommend to use new Framework mode and use new Sync with Spira button that handles everything: creation of test sets and test cases as well as file uploading/downloading.
-The framework mode also has simplified way of handling parameters and configurations.
+If you are just starting your test automation project and have Rapise 8.0+, we highly recommend using the new Framework mode and the new Sync with Spira button that handles everything: creation of test sets and test cases, as well as file uploading/downloading.
+The framework mode also has a simplified way of handling parameters and configurations.

 Creating a Rapise Test From a SpiraTest Test Case